 If you decide to freeze your stew, keep in mind that the vegetables will break when thawed and reheated .

 What Goes Well With Guinness Stew?

-Mashed potatoes, cauliflower mash, crispy bread, or green salad make great side dishes.
+Mashed potatoes, cauliflower mash, crispy bread, or green salad go well with Guinness stew.

 You can also eat your stew with rice or grill some veggies such as onion, bell peppers, and tomatoes.

 Can I Use Tomato Sauce Instead of Tomato Paste?

 You can use tomato sauce instead of tomato paste but remember that they are quite different and achieve different flavors.
 Instead of using a sauce in your stew, I would skip the whole step together as it isn’t necessary for the dish; it just enhances the already great flavors .